Those running an alternative sentencing pilot program in Hamilton County say it's been successful so far and want it to continue.

 Perhaps surprisingly, Christy says similar programs in other communities have low participation rates.

 If approved, it would take 3-6 months to implement.
 MSD says other customer rates would not be raised to offset the revenue losses.

 Longtime proponents of lower rates who heard the presentation at Tuesday's commission staff meeting say they're happy to see the proposal moving forward.
-Several members of the environmental justice advocacy group Citizens United for Action (CUFA) were glad to hear the latest progress, though they're concerned about several points, including excluding renters.
+Several members of the environmental justice advocacy group Communities United for Action (CUFA) were glad to hear the latest progress, though they're concerned about several points, including excluding renters.

 They're also looking toward how the assistance programs could be changed in the future.
 MSD says it's limited in what it can offer because of restrictions in the Ohio Revised Code (ORC).